Scotland is such an incredible place to visit. From whisky tasting to exploring the Isle of Skye, here are 32 reasons to visit Scotland.

 Since then, I’ve been back a number of times and I’ve ticked off some of the best things to do in Scotland.
 I’ve done things like whisky tasting, hiking up in the Scottish Highlands, watching the rugby at Murrayfield in Edinburgh.
 I really could go on and on here.

 In this blog post I’m going to give you 32 reasons to visit Scotland right now.
-If this isn’t on your Great British bucket list, add it now!
+If this isn’t on your Scotland bucket list, add it now!

 Explore the stunning Eilean Donan castle